This Indigenous Peoples’ Day, Let’s Fight for Native American Voting Rights

 That’s right, the people who were here, ably practicing self-government, before “America” was “discovered” were not considered citizens when the Constitution became the law of the land.
 From there it took 136 years for Indigenous Americans to finally be granted citizenship via the Indian Citizenship Act, but even then there was an asterisk.
 Voting rights were managed state by state, each with its own restrictions, and Native Americans didn’t win the right to vote in every state until 1962.

 But having the right to vote is not the same as being able to vote.
 That’s where the 1965 Voting Rights Act comes in.
 The VRA is usually remembered as the crucial piece of civil rights legislation that killed off the Jim Crow laws that made it nearly impossible for Black Americans to vote.
 But it did more than that.
 The VRA required nine states with a history of discriminatory voting practices to get approval from the government before changing voting laws.
 Arizona and Alaska, along with two counties in South Dakota, were included among them because of how they’d long discriminated against their sizable Native American communities.
-The VRA’s protections led to increased participation and turnout among Native Americans, but the Supreme Court’s Shelby v.
-Holder decision in 2013 gutted the VRA and sent states scurrying to implement all kinds of new voter-suppression laws, again making it harder for Indigenous Americans to vote.

 Barriers to Voting Today